What is a Child Arrangements Order?

 Free guide to complete the C100 Form.

-More details on Child Arrangements Orders
+More Details on Child Arrangements Orders

 A CAO can specify which person a child will live with, though it does not always determine a specific location.